Digital Baby Scale

 Overview

 A dual purpose digital scale designed with a changeable base for babies and children up to 100kg.
-The digital scale is portable and lightweight, and this polished unit has been designed to grow with your child.
+These digital baby scales are portable and lightweight, and this polished unit has been designed to grow with your child.

 Simple and intuitive, the touch button operation and large clear digital screen make taking and recording your child’s weight as easy as possible.